What is the MiCA Regulation?

 What are our services?

-Given that no one except CASP and some financial institutions will be allowed to provide cryptoasset services under MiCA, we advise clients both in analysing their business models to determine whether they fall under the new regulation or other regulation within the financial sector (e.g. collective investment or provision of investment services and activities) and in the case of applying for a CASP authorisation before the National Bank of Slovakia.
+Given that no one except CASP and some financial institutions will be able to provide cryptoasset services under MiCA, we advise clients both in analysing their business models to determine whether they fall under the new regulation or other regulation within the financial sector (e.g. collective investment or provision of investment services and investment activities) and in the case of the application for a CASP authorisation before the National Bank of Slovakia.

 If the client decides to apply for a CASP licence, we represent the client from the initial consultation of its business plan with the National Bank of Slovakia and subsequently in the preparation of the licence application, including the individual annexes, in cooperation directly with the client and, where appropriate, its other advisors, for example, in the field of IT security.
 After the application for a licence has been submitted, we represent the client before the National Bank of Slovakia in the licensing procedure itself, in which the National Bank of Slovakia will comprehensively assess the application with all its annexes.

-Given our experience with ICOs and STOs, as well as with securities issues, we also advise clients on the preparation of whitepapers for various types of tokens, the preparation of their marketing communications for the purpose of token issuance in accordance with the requirements of MiCA, and the fulfillment of obligations to the NBS in connection with the issuance of tokens or their admission to trading.
+Given our experience with ICOs and STOs, as well as with securities issues , we also advise clients on the preparation of whitepapers for various types of tokens, the preparation of their marketing communications for the purpose of token issuance in accordance with MiCA requirements, and the fulfillment of obligations to the NBS in connection with the issuance of tokens or their admission to trading.

 What is our experience in cryptoassets legal advice?